-Disruptive Factors to Tips to gather the correct information
+Factors to consider Tips to gather the correct information Components

-Behavior consider

-Components

-Does the behavior fit vior fit behavior disrupt? efinition sruptive vior Ask questions such as: the definition of disruptive Who is affected by this behavior? behavior When the customer does this, does it disrupt others?
+Does the behavior fit Who does the behavior disrupt?
+Ask questions such as: the definition beliavioi distupt?
+Who is affected by this behavior? of disruptive behavior When the customer does this, does it disrupt others?
 Whose activities are disrupted when this happens?
-Ask questions such as: What happens during these episodes that interferes with the normal activities of the customer or others?
+How is the behavior disruptive?
+Ask questions such as: and span s What happens during these episodes that interferes with the normal activities of the customer or others?
 In what way is this behavior inappropriate?
-Determine the intensity How often the intervention is Ask questions such as: of the intervention needed, and how What is done in response to this disruptive behavior?
+Determine the intensity How often the intervention is Ask questions such as: of the needed, and how intervention much time and effort What is done in response to this disruptive behavior? the intervention takes.
 How often is the intervention used?
 How does the customer respond to you doing that?
 How well does the intervention work?
 What happens if you do not intervene?
 What happens if this does not stop the disruptive behavior?
-Determine the frequency Ask questions such as: of the behavior e How often does the behavior occur?
+Determine the frequency Ask questions such as: of the behavior uays.
+How often does the behavior occur?
 What triggers this behavior, if known?